peterr-s/hash_map/README.md

 ##### Externally Defined I/O Functions

 The function passed to `hash_map_custom_write` should take a stream, a pointer to a key, and a pointer to a value.
-It should return `1` (the value of `&` on the return values from the two `write()` invocations, assuming nothing else is written) on success and any other value otherwise.
+It should return `1` (the value of `&` on the return values from the two `fwrite()` invocations, assuming nothing else is written) on success and any other value otherwise.

 The function passed to `hash_map_custom_read` should take a stream, a pointer to a key, and a pointer to a value.
 It should return `1` on success and any other value otherwise.